Jim Christie, Coming Home to Sustainability

 Values: honesty, education, hard work, generosity, beauty and abundance

-Location: Melbourne, Australia and a small town in Texas
+Location: Recently relocated from Melbourne, Australia, to a small town near San Antonio, Texas

 About Moving Home to Sustainability

-The Christies have had a vision for years of moving back to small town Texas and creating a sustainable homestead on their property.
-After more than eight years in Australia, their vision is becoming a reality.
+The Christies have had a vision for years of moving back to small-town Texas and creating a sustainable homestead on their property.
+After ten in Australia, their vision is becoming a reality as they have recently relocated to Texas.

 A year or so before they left for Australia, their daughter and her husband (or fiancée at the time) moved to Texas, taking a portion of property given to them by her husband’s family and embarked on a process of building their own home, complete with an array of farm animals and over the next few years, a few children.
 Jim and his wife visited them when possible, and started dreaming about what might be possible as Jim approached retirement.
 Jim's wife was raised on a small, relatively self-sufficient farm in Washington, so she was very open to doing it again.

 The property adjacent to their daughter seemed to be mostly unoccupied and underutilized.
 The owner had bought the property a number of years before and had visions of building a house on the property once he retired.
 His wife didn’t like the idea of moving out of the city so the Christies bought the property.
-Since acquiring the property 3 years ago, their transition plan started coming together and through their blog posts in the City to Country blog, they’ll chronicle their efforts, ideas and progress.
+Since acquiring the property 5 years ago, their transition plan started coming together and through their blog posts they have been chronicling their efforts, ideas and progress.

-Current Projects: Jim has just completed a weekend workshop on artisan cheese making and is enrolled in another course in Australia on bee keeping.
-These skill will contribute significantly to the Christie homestead in the future.
-Jim is also looking for other synergistic workshops to build skills while they’re still in Australia.
+Current Projects: After six months of being back in Texas, Jim has completed the house and is now building out gardens and other homestead buildings.
+Prior to leaving Australia, Jim completed a weekend workshop on artisan cheese making and a course on beekeeping.
+These skills will contribute significantly to the Christie homestead in the future.
+Jim is also looking for other synergistic workshops to build skills now that they're back in Texas and looking forward to the MOTHER EARTH NEWS FAIR in Lawrence, Kan., to get additional ideas.
 Jim is also plowing through 20+ books and numerous articles and web blogs reading and understanding what experts in the field have done and suggest.

 Also, the Christies really like technology and modern conveniences (what the Aussies call modcons) and a good part of their quest will be to find ways, sustainably of course, to employ many of the “modcons” they’ve learned to enjoy.